stanfordjournalism/stanford-progj-admin/README.md

 echo REPO_SEARCH_FILTER=comm-177p >> .env
 ```

-The above setting is required by the `repos.search` task if the task is not invoked with the `--custom-filter` option.
+The above setting is required by the `repos.search` task when it's not invoked with the `--custom-filter` option.

 ## Usage